Bibo-Joshi/v4/content/about/index.md

 ---
 title: 'About Me'
-avatar: './me.jpg'
+avatar: './hhh.jpg'
 skills:
-  - JavaScript (ES6+)
-  - HTML & (S)CSS
-  - React
+  - Fuck
-  - Vue
+  - You
-  - Node.js
+  - In
-  - WordPress
+  - Particular
 ---

 Hello!
 I'm Brittany, a software engineer based in Boston, MA.